schlae/HardDriveInfo/README.md

 ### 11695-002 "SPEED CONTROL"

 This custom LSI chip controls and regulates the speed of the spindle motor.
+It seems to be nearly identical to the SSI 32M5901.

 **Pin Description**